bmwcarit/joynr/wiki/Tutorial.md

 * `q` to quit
 * `s` to shuffle stations
 * `w` to fire weak signal event
+* `p` to fire weak signal event with country of current station as partition
 * `n` to fire new station discovered event
+* `m` to print status metrics (Note: ConnectionStatusMetrics are only available for HivemqMqttClient)

 ## Consumers
 A consumer is a class that wants to retrieve data from providers, they can either subscribe to data